faranalytics/js-html-renderer/README.md

 ```

 ## Custom HTML Tags
 Custom HTML tags can be created by binding the name of the tag to the first argument of the Renderer's sigil function.
-The resulting HTML tag could be used as a [Custom Element](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements).
+The resulting HTML tag can be used as a [Custom Element](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements).

 ### Import the Renderer's sigil function for creating custom HTML tags.
 ```ts